-Together against the coronavirus Global immunisation campaign offers a way out of the crisis
+Fighting COVID-19 together Global immunisation campaign offers a way out of the crisis

 The main thing is to get vaccines into people's arms – not just in the capital cities but in remote villages too.
 That means setting up supply chains and providing transport boxes, refrigerators, syringes, disinfectant, and gloves.
 But it also means implementing information and education campaigns.

-The World Health Organization (WHO) estimates that some 5.6 billion people will need to have been vaccinated twice before we see an end to the COVID-19 pandemic.
+The World Health Organization (WHO) estimates that some 5.6 billion people will need to be vaccinated several times before we see an end to the COVID-19 pandemic.
 With a view to achieving that aim as quickly as possible, the COVAX vaccine initiative was launched under the leadership of the WHO (External link), the Gavi vaccine alliance (External link) and the CEPI research alliance (External link) (Coalition for Epidemic Preparedness Innovations).

 Backgroundinformation on COVAX